A Memoir

 What if healing isn’t about fixing what’s broken—but remembering what’s true?
 A luminous memoir about family fractures, forgiveness, and the miracles that call us back to love.

-For decades, Amy lived split in two: the bright, high-achieving woman everyone saw, and the invisible girl inside who carried unspeakable wounds.
+For decades, Amy Scott Rooker lived split in two: the bright, high-achieving woman everyone saw and the invisible girl inside who carried unspeakable wounds.
 She tried to outrun the pain with perfection—law school, prestigious jobs, an ever-shrinking body.
 But underneath it all, she was barely holding on.

 Then her mother died.
-And with her death came rupture.
-The fragile order Amy had built her life around crumbled.
+With her death came rupture.
+The fragile order Amy had built her life around began to crumble.
 She couldn’t pretend anymore.
 Something inside her refused.
 And somehow—her mother did too.
 Signs began to appear.
 Dragonflies.
-Everywhere.

-So began Amy’s journey to heal.
-Through psychedelic medicine, mystical experiences, and unflinching self-inquiry, she discovered the strange intelligence of pain—how every hurt can become a doorway, every loss a lantern.
-In the end, Amy learned to forgive what almost broke her and love the woman rising from the wreckage.
+So began Amy's journey to heal.
+Through psychedelic medicine, mystical experiences, and unflinching self-inquiry, Amy discovered the strange intelligence of pain—how every hurt can become a doorway, every loss a lantern.
+She learned to forgive what almost broke her and to love the woman rising from the wreckage.

 My Mother Is a Dragonfly is a testament to the fierce, tender work of reclaiming your life—not as a story to be fixed, but as the one you came here to live.